2019 BMW X3 Trim Levels with Comparisons & Configurations.

 Ultimately, picking the right 2019 BMW X3 trim for you will depend on whether you want the rear-wheel drive capabilities of the sDrive30i, the all-wheel drive on the xDrive30i, or something a bit sportier than either of those trim levels.
 Regardless of which trim you choose, you are guaranteed good fuel economy from a powerful engine.
 Of course, each trim has some nuances that should be noted, so let us delve into what makes each X3 trim level different from the others.

-Compare the 2019 BMW X3 sDrive30i vs xDrive30i Trim Levels.
+Compare the 2019 BMW X3 sDrive30i vs xDrive30i Trims.
 What is the difference?

 At the beginning of the 2019 BMW X3 line-up is the sDrive30i.
 This vehicle is the line-up's rear-wheel drive variant, so you cannot order it with all-wheel drive.
 If you want all-wheel drive, you have to purchase the xDrive30i.
 Other than this glaringly obvious difference, these two trim levels are essentially equipped the same way.